dd9jn/rfc4880bis/crypto-refresh.md

 This makes v6 OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
 By selecting a new random salt for each signature made, the signed hashes and the signatures are not predictable.

-When the material to be signed may be attacker-controlled, hashing the salt first means that there is no attacker controlled hashed prefix.
+While the material to be signed could be attacker-controlled, hashing the salt first means that there is no attacker controlled hashed prefix.
-An example of this kind of attack is described in the paper SHA-1 Is A Shambles (see {{SHAMBLES}}), which leverages a chosen prefix collision attack against SHA-1.
+An example of this kind of attack is described in the paper "SHA-1 Is A Shambles" {{SHAMBLES}}, which leverages a chosen prefix collision attack against SHA-1.
 This means that an adversary carrying out a chosen-message attack will not be able to control the hash that is being signed, and will need to break second-preimage resistance instead of the simpler collision resistance to create two messages having the same signature.
 The size of the salt is bound to the hash function to match the expected collision resistance level, and at least 16 octets.